sakeena81/OCT2020-4WEEK/README.md

 (I know what you're thinking... just seven?)

-mind you there was one aspect that stood out for me   *Be as **creative** as you'd like with the design of the application*
+mind you there was one aspect that stood out for me... *Be as **creative** as you'd like with the design of the application*

 ## How I expected the challenge to go.